 ‘Exploding inequality’: The fight for the hearts and minds of Poland’s left

-The two left-wing contenders in Sunday’s presidential election are expected to perform a bit better this time around – but not much.
+The two main left-wing contenders in Sunday’s presidential election are expected to perform a bit better this time around – but not much.

 Krakow, Poland – As Adrian Zandberg, leader of Poland’s left-wing Razem (Together) party, prepared to speak to the large crowd at his rally in one of Krakow’s central squares on Wednesday this week, he wasn’t just getting ready to contest Sunday’s presidential election.